0x00-0x00/0x00-0x00.github.io/_posts/2019-12-10-Pwning-Computers-using-Telegram-bot-API.md

 Side-Note: This is just a PoC, and an idea that I wanted to make it happen.
 I do not intend to develop further into it.

-# Building a Telegram Bot with PowerShell execution capabilities
+## Building a Telegram Bot with PowerShell execution capabilities

 So I decided to build a Telegram bot, capable of remote controlling a Windows computer.
 But more importantly that I wanted it fileless, so I chose using C# + PowerShell again, so we can operate in-memory and not rely at all with disk.

-## Telegram API
+# Telegram API choice
 I researched some libraries in C# that might suit my need, and found one that had all the functionalities that I wished for in this [repository](https://github.com/TelegramBots/Telegram.Bot);

 After compiling the code, I had a Telegram.Bot.dll and NewtonSoft.dll which are dependencies.

-## Initial problems
+# Initial problems

 I had to work out with loading these DLL's in a manner that would not drop anything on disk.
 So I resorted to Reflection (again...).